top of page

 Carbon Monoxide (CO) - the silent killer

-Carbon Monoxide the silent killer
+About Carbon Monoxide

 Carbon monoxide (CO) is an odourless, colourless, non-irritant gas.
 It is the most common cause of fatal poisoning in Britain today.
 It causes the accidental deaths of up to 500 people each year in the USA and a much larger number of sub-lethal poisonings.